AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

 ***Summary***

 This lesson introduced you to main ideas of programming: variables, functions, data structures and scripts.
 Now you can write your own simple programs in R and begin understanding R code written by others.
-Before we continue with R tomorrow, we need to introduce a different tool- Unix shell.
-Shell is a program used to interact with Unix/Linux operating systems.
-It is essential to know how to work with Linux because at some point your analysis will require more computing power than your laptop can offer, and you will move your work from local machines to computer clusters most of which are running Unix/linux operating system.
-In addition to providing a more suitable environment to run your analysis, Linux offers multiple tools (short programs) for very efficient manipulation of text files.
+Our next R lessons will focus on more advanced features of R programming, data visualization and reproducible research.